SteveLasker/draft-lasker-vcon-lifecycle/README.md

 <img src="./media/vcon-lifecycle.svg" alt="vCon Lifecycle" style="height: 300px;"/>

-#### Data Recorder
+#### Data Originator

 1. **Initiating Call**: An initiating caller contacts a Data Subject to provide a service.
 1. **Consent to Record**: The initiating caller requests consent to record the call for training purposes.
     1. Does the full "purpose" of the call need to be confirmed at the beginning of the call, which may likely prompt the data subject to hang up?
     1. Can the initiating caller ask for consent to record for training purposes, then at the end, if the data subject appears to be interested, ask for the recording to be used for sales followup ("purpose-sales")?
     1. This would establish the call is being recorded, but reserved the "purpose" until the end of the call when it's known if the call is for "training" an "unsuccessful sales lead", or successful "sales" followup when the data subject has expressed interest?
-    1. While the Data Recorder performs the infrastructure for the initial creation of the vCon, they may not be accountable for recording the decision of consent for the data subject.
+    1. While the Data Originator performs the infrastructure for the initial creation of the vCon, they may not be accountable for recording the decision of consent for the data subject.
-    _**Note:** This does raise a question if a Data Recorder can share a vCon with a Data Controller and Data Processor until consent is known.
+    _**Note:** This does raise a question if a Data Originator can share a vCon with a Data Controller and Data Processor until consent is known.
-Does a contractual relationship, providing infrastructure between the Data Recorder, Data Controller and Data Processor(s) give a timeline by which consent can be confirmed, or the vCon must be deleted?_
+Does a contractual relationship, providing infrastructure between the Data Originator, Data Controller and Data Processor(s) give a timeline by which consent can be confirmed, or the vCon must be deleted?_
 1. **Consent to Share**: The call completes, confirming consent for the recording to be used for "sales followup", noting the data subject can review and revoke consent at a further date.
 Using a well-known script to the Data Processor, the Data Subject is asked for where to send the consent confirmation message, providing more context to the initiating caller, and value to the Data Subject who know can confirm their consent was acknowledged.
 1. **vCon Created**: The call completes, the vCon is created, recording the metadata of the call to the vCon Registry.
-To create a baseline, the Data Recorder may write to their SCITT Ledger the initial `vcon_created` operation, providing a means for other asynchronous operations to record additional integrity protected events.
+To create a baseline, the Data Originator may write to their SCITT Ledger the initial `vcon_created` operation, providing a means for other asynchronous operations to record additional integrity protected events.
 1. **Recording Added**: The recording is saved to the vCon Registry, adding the recording to attachments section of the vCon.
-1. **vCon Shared**: The Data Recorder has completed their responsibilities and now shares the vCon with the Data Controller.
+1. **vCon Shared**: The Data Originator has completed their responsibilities and now shares the vCon with the Data Controller.
 As the vCon is traversing an entity and network boundary, the vCon is integrity protected by writing to a SCITT Transparency Service with a `vcon_shared` operation.
 The SCITT Receipt is attached to the vCon as it's shared with each Data Controller.

 #### Data Controller

-1. **vCon Received**: The vCon is received from the Data Recorder, recording a `vcon_received` operation, in the SCITT Transparency Service.
+1. **vCon Received**: The vCon is received from the Data Originator, recording a `vcon_received` operation, in the SCITT Transparency Service.
 The Data Controller can attest to the integrity of what was received, with the ability to verify the receipt that has been shared and stored in their vCon Registry.
-_Note: All relevant information of the vCon is copied to the Data Controllers vCon Registry, eliminating any dependencies on the Data Recorder._
+_Note: All relevant information of the vCon is copied to the Data Controllers vCon Registry, eliminating any dependencies on the Data Originator._
 1. **vCon Enhanced with the License and Data Controller**: The Data Controller adds a transcription, the intended license and sets themselves as the Data Controller on the vCon.
 Adding the license and identifying the Data Controller provides irrefutable knowledge to downstream consumers the license requirements and who is the legal Data Controller for this vCon.
 1. **vCon Shared**: The Data Controller now shares the vCon with the Data Processor(s).
-Similar to the Data Recorder, the Data Processor integrity protects the vCon, and records who the vCon is shared with on the SCITT Transparency Service with a `vcon_shared` operation.
+Similar to the Data Originator, the Data Processor integrity protects the vCon, and records who the vCon is shared with on the SCITT Transparency Service with a `vcon_shared` operation.
 The SCITT Receipt is attached to the vCon as it's shared with each Data Processor.
 The Data Controller records on their SCITT Transparency Service a SCITT Receipt from each Data Processor, confirming each Data Processor received the vCon, with the License and whom to contact for Data Processor requirements.